JohanMabille/johanmabille.github.io/source/_posts/2014-10-13-writing-c-plus-plus-wrappers-for-simd-intrinsics-4.markdown

 with memory alignment issues, I come back to this in a few moments).
 We'll see in a future section how we can avoid the explicit usage of vector4f so we get full genericity.
-But for now, we have to face a last problem: in the sample code, we assumed the memory buffer wrapped by std::vector was 16-bytes aligned. <a name="simd_memory_allocator"></a>How do we know a memory allocation is aligned, and how do we know the boundary alignment ?
+But for now, we have to face a last problem: in the sample code, we assumed the memory buffer wrapped by std::vector was 16-bytes aligned. <a name="simd_memory_allocator"></a>How do we know a memory allocation is aligned, and how do we know the boundary alignment?

-The answer is it depends on your system and your compiler.
-On Windows 64 bits, dynamic memory allocation is 16-bytes aligned; in GNU systems, a block returned by malloc or realloc is always a multiple of 8 (32-bit systems) or 16 (64-bit system).
+The answer is that it depends on your system and your compiler.
+On Windows 64 bits, dynamic memory allocation is 16-bytes aligned;
+in GNU systems, a block returned by malloc or realloc is always a multiple of 8 (32-bit systems) or 16 (64-bit system).
 So if we want to write code generic enough to handle many SIMD instruction set, it's clear we must provide a way to ensure memory allocation is always aligned, and is aligned on a given boundary.

 The solution is to design an aligned memory allocator and to use it in std::vector: